QubesOS/qubes-doc/configuration/resize-disk-image.md

 ### Private disk image (R4.0)

-1048576 MiB is the maximum size which can be assigned to a private storage through Qube Manager.
+1048576 MiB is the maximum size which can be assigned to private storage through Qube Manager.

 To grow the private disk image of an AppVM beyond this limit, [qvm-volume](/doc/dom0-tools/qvm-volume/) can be used: